Lake Lansing Park South

-Parking is available on the north side of the park, and there is a vehicle entrance fee.
+Parking is available on the north side of the park.
+There is a vehicle entrance fee of $3(USD) for Ingham County residents, and $5(USD) for non residents.

 Amusement Park

-The park was once home to a popular amusement park, which was established in 1910.
+The location was once home to a popular amusement park, which was established in 1910.
 By the 1940s, the amusement park had become a popular destination for both locals and visitors to the area.
 A wooden rollercoaster was in operation at the park for over 60 years.
-In 1971 the carousel was sold to Cedar Point, and the roller coaster was shut down due to safety concerns.
-The amusement park closed its doors in 1974, and the land was acquired by Ingham County.
+In 1971 the park's carousel was sold to Cedar Point - a popular amusement park in Ohio.
+Around the same time, the park's rollercoaster was shut down due to safety concerns.
+The amusement park closed its doors in 1974, with the land subsequently acquired by Ingham County.